 Should You Lease or Buy Your Next Laser Device?
 A Business Owner’s Perspective

 Investing in new laser technology can completely transform an aesthetic practice, from expanding the services you offer to attracting new clients.
 But before deciding on the latest device, many business owners face a crucial question: should you buy or lease your next laser?
 Both paths offer unique benefits, and the right choice depends on your goals, budget, and long-term vision.
-Understanding the financial and operational implications of leasing versus buying laser equipment can help you make a decision that supports sustainable business growth.
+Understanding the financial and operational implications of leasing versus buying laser equipment can help you make a decision that supports sustainable business growth for your aesthetic practice.

 The Financial Perspective: Preserving Cash Flow vs. Building Assets